frconor-ebook/meditations/_posts/2025-07-09-the-dedication-of-the-basilica-of-st-mary-major.md

 The Second Vatican Council says, "She is not a purely passive instrument in the hands of God, but cooperates in the salvation of men with free faith and obedience" (Vatican II, *Lumen gentium*, Point 56).

-And she continues to exercise her loving maternity unremittingly, and now in heaven, it says, "she has not given up this salvific activity, but through her constant intercession continues to obtain for us the gift of eternal salvation" (*Ibid*., Point 62).
+And she continues to exercise her loving maternity unremittingly, and now in heaven, it says, "she has not given up this salvific activity, but through her constant intercession continues to obtain for us the gift of eternal salvation" (*ibid*., Point 62).

 We can thank Our Lord for giving us such a Mother, His own Mother.